opendaylight/docs/docs/opendaylight-with-openstack/openstack-with-netvirt.rst

 Installing OpenDaylight on an existing OpenStack
 ------------------------------------------------
-* On the control host, `Download the latest OpenDaylight release <https://www.opendaylight.org/software/downloads>`_ (at the time of writing, the latest release is Boron SR1).
+* On the control host, `Download the latest OpenDaylight release <https://www.opendaylight.org/software/downloads>`_
 * Uncompress it as root, and start OpenDaylight (you can start OpenDaylight by running karaf directly, but exiting from the shell will shut it down):